On approximating shortest paths in weighted triangular tessellations: Introduction

+Geometric shortest path problems, where the goal is to find an optimal path between two points $ s $ and $ t $ in a geometric setting, are fundamental for variety of real-world applications.
+For example, autonomous navigation over different types of terrain is a building block of an intelligent vehicle~\cite{li2021pairwise,shen2022fast,wagner2015subdimensional}.
+Artificial intelligence is also an important part in the design of video games~\cite{kamphuis,sturtevant2}; developers usually design the movement of non-player characters following the edges of the cells that decompose the space.
+See Figure~\ref{fig:colossal}, which shows how 2D triangular cells are used in the strategy game ``Colossal Citadels''~\cite{ColossalCitadels}.
+Moreover, finding paths of minimum cost is one of the major features in geographic information science~\cite{floriani}.

-One of the most general settings for geometric shortest path problems arises when the cost of traversing the domain varies depending on the region.
-That is, the domain consists of a planar subdivision, that without loss of generality can be assumed to be triangulated.
-Each region $i$ of the subdivision has a weight~$w_i$, that represents the cost per unit of distance of traveling in that region.
-Thus, the cost of traversing a region is typically given by the Euclidean distance traversed in the region, multiplied by the corresponding weight.
-The resulting metric is often called the \emph{weighted region metric}, and the problem of computing a shortest path between two points under this metric is known as the \emph{weighted region problem} (WRP)~\cite{Mitchell1,Mitchell2}.
-The WRP is very general, since it allows to model many well-known variants of geometric shortest path problems.
-Indeed, having that all weights are equal makes the metric equivalent to the Euclidean metric (up to scaling), while using two different weight values, such as 1 and $\infty$, allows to model paths amidst obstacles.
+One of the most general settings for geometric shortest path problems arises when the cost of traversing the plane varies depending on the region, that is, when the domain consists of a planar subdivision and each region $i$ of the subdivision has a weight~$\omega_i$, that represents the cost per unit of distance traveled in that region.